antiboredom/videogrep/README.md

 #### --max-clips / -m

-Maximum number of clips to use for the supercut
+Maximum number of clips to use for the supercut.

 #### --demo / -d

-Show the search results without making the supercut
+Show the search results without making the supercut.

 #### --randomize / -r

-Randomize the order of the clips
+Randomize the order of the clips.

 #### --padding / -p

-Padding in seconds to add to the start and end of each clip
+Padding in seconds to add to the start and end of each clip.

 #### --resyncsubs / -rs

-Shifts the subtitle timing forwards or backgrounds, in seconds
+Time in seconds to shift the shift the subtitles forwards or backwards.

 #### --transcribe / -tr

 Transcribe the video using [vosk](https://alphacephei.com/vosk/).
 This will generate a `.json` file in the same folder as the video.
-By default this uses vosk's small English model.
+By default this uses vosk's small english model.

 ```
 videogrep -i vid.mp4 --transcribe